Thomas-Rauter/sqlite_query_manager/README.md

    - Avoid redundant query execution unless explicitly requested, saving time and computational resources.
    - Log all execution details and errors for easy debugging and traceability.

+3. Automated Plot Generation:
+   - Generate plots from query results using Python plotting functions stored in directories.
+   - Automatically detect and execute plotting functions based on predefined rules.
+   - Save plots to specified directories, ensuring traceable and reproducible workflows.
+   - Prevent redundant plot generation, and log all activities for clarity and debugging.

 ## Documentation

 Check out the [webpage](https://thomas-rauter.github.io/sqlite_manager/) for the